SirajCse/block-editor-search-replace-universal/readme.txt

 https://www.youtube.com/embed/zWxPv8pJH4U

-Elevate your editing experience with our [**Block Editor Search & Replace**](https://bit.ly/3PDk36N) plugin!
+Elevate your editing experience with our [**Block Editor Search & Replace Universal Universal**](https://bit.ly/3PDk36N) plugin!

 Designed to seamlessly integrate into the WordPress environment, this plugin allows you to swiftly locate and replace any, text, images or links within the Block Editor.

-[**Block Editor Search & Replace**](https://bit.ly/3PDk36N) is engineered to cater to both modern and traditional workflows, offering full compatibility with the Classic Editor.
+[**Block Editor Search & Replace Universal Universal**](https://bit.ly/3PDk36N) is engineered to cater to both modern and traditional workflows, offering full compatibility with the Classic Editor.

 ## USAGE

-After installing and activating [**Block Editor Search & Replace**](https://bit.ly/3PDk36N), a new meta box labeled Search & Replace will be accessible in your page or post editing screen.
+After installing and activating [**Block Editor Search & Replace Universal Universal**](https://bit.ly/3PDk36N), a new meta box labeled Search & Replace will be accessible in your page or post editing screen.
 Here's how it works:

 1. Select your search and replace method.
 2. Enter your search phrase to instantly highlight matching keywords within the content.